Spring Northeast Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-Spring Northeast is a large, unincorporated area, and its boundaries can be loosely defined.
-It is generally considered to be the area north of Houston, east of Interstate 45 and The Woodlands, and west of Lake Houston.
-Key zip codes for the area include 77373, 77386, and parts of 77389.
-The area is made up of numerous distinct planned communities and subdivisions, each with its own specific boundaries.
-Some of the major communities in the Spring Northeast area include Benders Landing, Harmony, and Imperial Oaks.
-The boundaries with neighboring areas like Spring East and The Woodlands are not always sharply defined, as the suburban development in this part of the Houston metro area is largely contiguous.
+Spring Northeast is a large, unincorporated area with fluid boundaries.
+It is generally considered the region north of Houston, east of Interstate 45 and The Woodlands, and west of Lake Houston.
+The primary zip codes associated with this community are 77373 and 77386, with some portions falling into 77389.
+The area is not a single entity but a collection of numerous distinct planned communities and subdivisions, each with its own specific boundaries and character.
+Some of the most prominent communities within the broader Spring Northeast designation include Benders Landing, Harmony, Imperial Oaks, and Fox Run.

 Frequently Asked Questions